asarGhamlouch95/Acme-Inventory/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## NodeJS
+Run `node src/server.js` to enable sendingEmail service.

+## Some pictures from the live website